An Alpine Symphony

 An Alpine Symphony (Eine Alpensinfonie), Op.
-64, is a tone poem for large orchestra written by German composer Richard Strauss in 1915.
+64, is a tone poem for large orchestra written by German composer Richard Strauss which premiered in 1915.
 It is one of Strauss's largest non-operatic works; the score calls for about 125 players and a typical performance usually lasts around 50 minutes.
-The program of An Alpine Symphony depicts the experiences of eleven hours (from daybreak just before dawn to the following nightfall) spent climbing an Alpine mountain.
+The program of An Alpine Symphony depicts the experiences of eleven hours (from daybreak just before dawn to nightfall) spent climbing an Alpine mountain.

 History

 Strauss's An Alpine Symphony was completed in 1915, eleven years after the completion of its immediate predecessor in the genre of the tone poem, Symphonia Domestica.
 In 1911, Strauss wrote that he was "torturing [himself] with a symphony – a job that, when all's said and done, amuses me even less than chasing cockroaches".

 One point of influence comes from Strauss's love of nature.
 As a boy, Strauss experienced an Alpine adventure similar to the one described in his An Alpine Symphony: he and a group of climbers lost their way heading up a mountain and were caught in a storm and soaked on the way down.
 Strauss loved the mountains so much that in 1908 he built a home in Garmisch-Partenkirchen, Bavaria, that boasted stunning views of the Alps.
-This interest in nature can also point to Strauss's followings of the philosopher Friedrich Nietzsche.
+This interest in nature can also point to Strauss's following of the philosopher Friedrich Nietzsche.

 The original drafts of An Alpine Symphony began in 1899.
 It was to be written in memory of the Swiss painter, Karl Stauffer-Bern, and the work was originally titled Künstlertragödie (Tragedy of an Artist).
 This fell by the wayside, but Strauss began a new four-movement work called Die Alpen (The Alps) in which he used parts of the original 1899 draft.
 The first movement of Die Alpen evolved into the core of An Alpine Symphony.
 Sketches were made, but Strauss eventually left the work unfinished.

 Years later, upon the death of his good friend Gustav Mahler in 1911, Strauss decided to revisit the work.
 In his journal the day after he learned of Mahler's death, Strauss wrote: